fluent-plugins-nursery/fluent-plugin-systemd/README.md

 **filters**

-Array of filters, see [here](http://www.rubydoc.info/gems/systemd-journal/Systemd%2FJournal%2FFilterable%3Afilter) for futher documentation, defaults to no filtering.
+Array of filters, see [here](http://www.rubydoc.info/gems/systemd-journal/Systemd%2FJournal%2FFilterable%3Afilter) for further documentation, defaults to no filtering.

 **pos file**